-The Commission orders NYSERDA to include, in its contracts with bulk energy storage developers, language that requires paying the New York State Prevailing Wage.
-15 Specifically, any project participating in the NYSERDA Bulk Energy Storage program must pay the NYS prevailing wage, with this requirement explicit in the contract and with quarterly certifications by a New York Statelicensed Certified Public Accountant during the construction of the project.
+The 2024 Energy Storage Order directed NYSERDA to include, in its contracts with bulk energy storage developers, language that requires paying the New York State Prevailing Wage.
+23 Specifically, any project participating in the NYSERDA Bulk Energy Storage program must pay the NYS prevailing wage, with this requirement explicit in the contract and with quarterly certifications by a New York State-licensed Certified Public Accountant during the construction of the project.
 These requirements will be further elaborated in procurements and will build on existing language in NYSERDA's Large-Scale Renewables programs.